 Mobile Websites: Responsive vs. Dynamic vs. Separate Site

 Mobile websites have a unique job to perform.
 They need to deliver information to a prospective client, but in a slightly different manner than your standard website.
 The reason being, a mobile user will interact with your site differently on a mobile device versus a traditional browser.
 To have the largest impact, it is important to understand what your options are regarding a mobile site.
-Your website can either be responsive or a completely separate HTML website.
-A

 Your website can either be responsive, dynamic serving, or a completely separate HTML website.
 A responsive site is one that follows the same HTML and CSS as your browser ready website but through media queries it is able to render the same on all devices no matter of screen size.
 A dynamic serving site uses a setup where the server responds with different HTML (and CSS) on the same URL depending on the user agent requesting the page.
 The last option is to make an entirely different HTML website (i.e. domain, sub-domain, of sub-folder) that is a modified version of your site that is only served to mobile and tablet users.